 A few PIAACMC design examples are given in Table 1.
 The first example in this list is very close to an apodized pupil phase mask coronagraph: the focal plane mask is almost entirely phase shifting with a 93.6% transmission.
 The pupil apodization for this design is quite mild, and would only remove 28.4% of the light if it were done "classically".
-This design offers the best inner working angle (defined here as the 50% useful throughput level): 0.64 λ/D .
+This design offers the best IWA (defined here as the 50% UT level): 0.64 λ/D .